Medication Safety: Tips for Seniors Living Independently

 Use a Pill Organizer

 A weekly pill organizer with clearly labeled compartments (morning, afternoon, evening) is one of the simplest and most effective tools.
-Fill it at the beginning of each week, and you'll always know at a glance whether a dose has been taken.

 Keep an Updated Medication List

 Maintain a written list of every medication, including the name, dosage, frequency, prescribing doctor, and what it's for.
 Keep copies on the refrigerator, in your wallet, and share it with family members.
-Update it after every doctor visit or hospital stay.

 Set Alarms and Reminders

 Use phone alarms, a kitchen timer, or a simple alarm clock to remind you when it's time to take medications.
-Consistency is key — try to take medications at the same time every day to build a routine.

 Store Medications Properly

 Keep medications in a cool, dry place — not the bathroom, where heat and humidity can degrade them.
-Store them in their original containers with labels intact.
-Check expiration dates regularly and dispose of expired medications safely.

 Use One Pharmacy

 Filling all prescriptions at the same pharmacy allows the pharmacist to check for drug interactions and flag potential issues.
-Many pharmacies also offer automatic refill programs and medication synchronization services.

 Never Share or Skip Medications